 Spotlight – Social protection as an instrument for emergency contexts

-Interview with European Commission Head of Unit 'Gender Equality, Human Rights and Democratic Governance', Jean-Louis Ville.
+Interview with the former acting Director of People and Peace Directorate and Head of Unit 'Gender Equality, Human Rights and Democratic Governance', Jean-Louis Ville.

 How is social protection used to help countries build resilience and respond to emergencies?